SHARPENED by LEIGH

 CATEGORY A+S

-SPECIALISED KNIFE IN PREMIUM STEEL & EXCELLENT HEAT TREAT
+SPECIALISED KNIFE IN HIGH CARBON STEEL & EXCELLENT HEAT TREAT

 COOKERY LEVELEXPERT